Recognising, Anticipating, and Mitigating LLM Pollution of Online Behavioural Research: Detailed Implementation Notes

-Restricting the user input interface is one of the most effective strategies for mitigating low-effort or automated responses in online experiments.
-Here, we outline two complementary approaches: (1) requiring participants to respond via alternative modalities, such as verbal input, and (2) disabling copy-paste functionalities in standard text fields.
+At present, controlling input modalities seems to be one of the most effective strategies for mitigating low-effort or automated responses in online experiments.
+Here, we outline a continuum of complementary approaches: (1) disabling copy-paste functionalities in standard text fields, (2) requiring participants to use additional input modalities, such as verbal or webcam-enabled responses, and (3) conducting real-time, researcher-supervised sessions (e.g., via Zoom) where participants provide answers verbally, and researchers directly record their answers.

-While both of these measures are designed to increase friction rather than eliminate the risk of LLM Pollution altogether, they address different types of threats.
-Soliciting audio-based (human) input increases the technical barriers for Full LLM Delegation, making it nearly impossible for an LLM agent to complete a survey autonomously.
+While all of these measures are designed to increase friction rather than eliminate the risk of LLM Pollution altogether, they address different types of threats.
+Restricting copy-paste functionality may decrease the ease of delegating individual responses to an LLM, while soliciting audio-based (human) input increases the technical barriers for Full LLM Delegation, making it nearly impossible for an LLM agent to complete a survey autonomously.

 In contrast, restricting copy-paste functionality on text primarily targets Partial LLM Mediation by increasing the difficulty of relaying content to and from an external LLM interface.
 As a secondary (and less reliable) effect, some agents may also be blocked from auto-filling text fields if their interactions are detected as paste-like events, though this is dependent on the specific implementation of the agent.